 The Bodhisatta was once a king’s advisor.
-The king’s generosity was legendary across India, but he was disappointed that everybody who got alms from him was wicked and did not keep the five virtues.
+The king’s generosity was legendary across India, but he was disappointed that everybody who got alms from him was wicked and did not keep the five precepts.
 He asked the Bodhisatta to find him the most righteous men in the land so he could give them alms and make lots of merit.
-After describing various kinds of holy men, none of which were considered worthy of this great gift, the Bodhisatta told the king about five hundred private Buddhas (those who reach enlightenment on their own and do not teach the path to others) who lived in Nandamula Cave deep in the Himalayas.
+After describing various kinds of holy men, all deemed unworthy of this great gift by the king, the Bodhisatta told the king about five hundred private Buddhas (those who reach enlightenment on their own and do not teach the path to others) who lived in Nandamula Cave deep in the Himalayas.
 The king told the Bodhisatta to invite them to his palace and the Bodhisatta told the king to order every citizen to decorate the city, give alms, follow the holy-day vows, and pledge themselves to virtue.

 At dawn the next day, the Bodhisatta and the king got on the ground and invited the distant private Buddhas by throwing eight handfuls of flowers into the air, which magically traveled across the land and fell on them.
-Knowing the invitation came from one with the seed of Buddhahood within him, they accepted.
+Knowing the invitation came from one with the seed of Buddhahood within him, the private Buddhas accepted.
 And since the flowers did not return, the Bodhisatta knew they would come.
-The next morning the private Buddhas flew to the palace courtyard where the king gave them great honor and grand gifts for a whole week.
-When it was time to leave they thanked the king and flew back to the mountains.
+The next morning, the private Buddhas flew to the palace courtyard where the king gave them great honor and grand gifts for a whole week.
+When it was time to leave, they thanked the king and flew back to the mountains.

 In the Lifetime of the Buddha

-The day after what became known as the Incomparable Gift1 the Buddha heard some of his disciples discussing it and he told them this story so they knew in the past he himself had given an incredible gift after having thought carefully about alms-giving.
+The day after what became known as the Incomparable Gift,1 the Buddha heard some of his disciples discussing it and he told them this story so they knew that in the past he himself had given an incredible gift after having thought carefully about almsgiving.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.